 Introduce survivor testimony to your students with the Teaching about the Holocaust Using Recorded Survivor Testimony pedagogical activity.

 The activity focuses on Marcel Tenenbaum, a Holocaust survivor from Belgium, who immigrated to Montreal with his parents in 1951.
-Based on recorded testimony, students build their knowledge of the Holocaust and place the survivor’s experience in historical context.
-In the videos, Marcel Tenenbaum discusses notably his experience of anti-Jewish measures and living in hiding as a child during the Holocaust in Belgium.
+Using recorded testimony, students build their knowledge of the Holocaust and situate the survivor’s experience in its historical context.
+In the videos, Marcel Tenenbaum discusses his experience of anti-Jewish measures and living in hiding as a child in Belgium during the Holocaust.

-Students learn about the impact of the war and the Holocaust on individuals.
-The activity also demonstrates the pertinence of using survivors’ testimonies to develop students’ critical and historical thinking.
+Students learn about the impact of the war and the Holocaust on individuals and develop their critical and historical thinking skills through the use of survivors’ testimonies.